BartleyR/dotfiles/README.md

 - `home/.functions`: Contains functions that are sourced in `.zshrc`
 - `home/.vimrc`: Configuration file for VIM
 - `home/.zshrc`: ZSH configuration file
+- `home/.aliases_functions_local`: Optional file that contains local-only aliases and functions
+- `home/.zsh_path_exports_local`: Optional file that has local-only path exports

 ## Local Custom Aliases and Functions [optional]
 There may be instances where it's desierable to have some aliases and functions that exist on a single machine or OS type (e.g., only on macOS and not on Ubuntu).
 To accomplish this, place the local customizations in a file named `.aliases_functions_local` in the `$HOME` directory.
+An example file is provided in this repo.
 This file will be sourced via `.zshrc` if it exists.

 ## Local Path Additions [optional]
 Similarly, there may be instances where it's necessary to have some path customization that exists on a single machine or OS type (e.g., a path to Homebrew only on macOS).
 To accomplish this, place the local path additions in a file named `.zsh_path_exports_local` in the `$HOME` directory.
 This file will be sourced via `.zshrc` if it exists.